User Support at the ESO ARC

 The following services are provided by the ARC nodes:

 Face-to-face support: Face-to-face support, including help with proposal preparation, data reduction and archival research, is provided by the ARC nodes.
 You can request face-to-face support at your local ARC node via the ALMA Helpdesk (submit a ticket to the "Face to face support (EU)" department).
-Funding is available through the RadioNet3 MARCUs (Mobility for ARC Users) network for users that do not have access to a local node or for users that will be visiting a node other than their local node.
-MARCUs funding requests can be made using this form.
+Funding is available through the RadioNet3 MARCUs work package is no longer available.
+We hope to be able to offer support for users that want to visit an ARC node again in 2017.

 Community development and outreach: The ARC nodes are responsible for outreach and training activities in their communities, including giving ALMA talks at local institutes, producing training material and hosting regular training events.